sal55/langs/Compilertest2.md

 **Time** How many seconds it took to compile

-**Func/sec** Because some took more lines than others, the table is sorted in terms of functions/second throughput
+**Func/sec** Because some took more lines than others, the table is sorted in terms of functions/second throughput.

+**Lines/second** Fastest speed in LPS was something above 1.2Mlps (my MS bytecode compiler), and slowest around 3.4Klps (Rust, which excluded linking because that part didn't work)

 **Files Sizes** Roughly 500K to 1000K lines.
-More than is typical for a single module, but timings for 1000 functions (50-100K lines) were usually proportionately less.
+More than is typical for a single module, but timings for only 1000 functions (50-100K lines) were usually proportionately less.
 (Any smaller, and the faster products would be hard to measure.)

-**Optimisation** Optimisation is usually off except in where it made an appreciable difference, and was felt it actually did something. gcc-O3 took the same time as gcc-O3, suggesting it hadn't bothered.
+**Optimisation** Optimisation was usually off except where it made an appreciable difference, and was felt it actually did something. gcc-O3 took the same time as gcc-O3, suggesting it hadn't bothered.

 **Host** All tests were done on an old Windows 7 PC, 64 bits, with spinning hard drive.
-Number of cores available was 2 (doubt it any used than one).
-Not the must up-to-date hardware, but all compilers ran on the same machine.
+Number of cores available was 2 (doubt any used more than one).
+Not the most up-to-date hardware, but all compilers ran on the same machine.

 ### My Compilers

 These are BB (M language) and MS (MS language).
-The latter is a new embedded scripting language.
+The latter is a new embedded scripting language

-BB had a poor optimiser, but nevertheless was used to build the BB and MS compilers.
-With full optimisation such as with gcc-O3, they would have been faster.
+BB currently has a simpler, rather limited optimiser, but nevertheless was used to build the BB and MS compilers.
+With full optimisation such as with gcc-O3, they would have been a bit faster.